CRUISING

 The 2022 East Coast Cruise by John Blackburne

-soon struck!
-Cho Cho San’s mast broke as Nigel and Simon prepared to
+disaster soon struck!
+Cho Cho San’s mast broke as Nigel and Simon

 Thankfully neither was hurt and with us circling, offering help, they managed to recover everything that had fallen overboard, and then sadly set off back to Boundary Dyke.Shocked and upset, Déjà Vu (Margaret & Jeff), Strega (Sue & Pio) and St Helen (John & Mark), unsure as to what to do, decided to sail to the Royal Norfolk & Suffolk and meet up with Michael and Lester in New Horizons to talk over the options.